Porzingis scores 41, Wizards beat Wolves after Towns hurt - WHIZ News

 Anthony Edwards led the Timberwolves with 29.

-Porzingis made his first four shots, all from 3-point range, and Washington pulled ahead 21-6 early.
+Porzingis made his first four shots, all from 3-point range, and Washington led 21-6 early.
 It was a five-point game after one quarter, but the Wizards pulled away in the second.
-A 3-pointer by Porzingis capped a 12-0 run that made it 68-44, and his final 3 gave Washington its biggest lead at 73-46.
+A 3-pointer by Porzingis capped a 12-0 run that made it 68-44, and his final 3 gave Washington a 73-46 lead.

 Minnesota closed the half with a 12-4 run and then scored the first 10 points of the third, but the Timberwolves never got much closer.
 Towns left the game immediately after Kuzma made a 3-pointer to make it 93-76.

-Note: This version has been corrected to delete a reference to Washington’s biggest lead being 27 points.